cb372/automagic/README.md

 ## Requirements

-Only works with Scala 2.11.
+Works with Scala 2.11 or newer.

 ## Acknowledgements